 Crappie can be caught on Chickamauga Lake 365 days a year.
 But most of that time requires advanced techniques and skill levels.
 Therefore we ONLY book guide trips for crappie in the late winter and early spring.
 We prefer long-line trolling where ANYONE - even novice anglers and young children - can catch fish.
 We usually begin these trips in February and go until the first week of April.
 Our favorite time is usually the last two or three weeks of March and the first week of April.
 These trips are extremely popular and our available dates typically book up FAR in advance.
 Return to Questions

 How many people can you take fishing?

 All of our boats can carry two anglers most comfortably.
 It can be a little crowded but we regularly do trips with three anglers.
-Two of our boats are large enough to carry four people, however depending upon the style of fishing, usually only three people can fish at a time.
-The fourth person has to take turns.
-There is a small surcharge above our posted Rates for the 4th person ($25 for a Half-Day, $50 for a Full-Day).
+There is a small surcharge above our posted Rates for individuals who ride along but don't fish.
 Return to Questions

 What time do your trips go out?

 Usually (but not always) our preference is to begin trips at first light.
 However, we are totally flexible and if your preference (or schedule) is to start fishing later in the day, we will be happy to adjust accordingly.
 Return to Questions

 Are we guaranteed to catch fish?